 - It’s quick and easy and allows staff to use the booking skills they have probably honed for their leisure travel.

 - It’s far easier to get compliance when you allow people to do what they’re comfortable doing.

-- It may even be cheaper than using your preferred suppliers because some people are good at sniffing out bargains – and alternatives that may not occur to travel professionals.
-Some brave organisations have tapped into this by allocating budgets to specific trips and letting staff bank any savings towards other projects or expenses.
+- It may even be cheaper than using your preferred suppliers because some people are good at sniffing out bargains, and alternatives that may perhaps not occur to travel professionals.
+Some brave organisations have tapped into this by allocating budgets to specific trips and allowing staff to bank any savings towards other projects or expenses.

 On the negative side …